Public Information

 The Planning Accreditation Board requires this information be posted for the Master of Urban Planning program.

-In 2020, the program surveyed recent graduates of the program.
-Among the 2018 graduates, 93% were employed in a planning or design-related job or planning-related field.
-Among the 2019 graduates, 97% were employed within the first year of graduating.
+The program surveyed recent graduates of the program.
+Among the respondents, 85% of recent graduates are currently employed in a planning or design-related job or planning-related field.
 Furthermore, alumni provided testimonials to the strengths of the program:

 Please review our MUP Alumni Positions list to see a representative sampling of the positions our graduates of the Master of Urban Planning program hold. |